Serbian hip-hop: Škola, Wednesday 17:00–19:00 Radio SKC 107.9

 Originally this spot time was with Timbe.
 At one point Timbe was very busy and let Trial host it since he also filed in for Sindikalini Termin few times and for Ekipa Stigla show at b92.
 He substituted for around 4 shows where Timbe decided to let him continue his work and formula.

 Škola show was a place for people to get educated about hiphop.
 It never played any songs twice in the 4 years period unless it was the summer period (60 days).
 No demo artist was allowed at his show, releasing an album in Serbia and Montenegro was the only way to get to be a guest on his show.

-The show had a few artists to guest like: Rza, Guru, Jungle Brothers, Sole (hip hop artist), L Rock...and over 30 artist from Serbia and Montenegro.
+The show had a few artists to guest like: Rza, Guru, Jungle Brothers, Sole (hip hop artist), L Rock...and over 30 artists from Serbia and Montenegro.

 Škola also prepared a mixtape with freestyles from all its guests that was recorded off air.
-The mixtape was never released but Don Trialeon said he will release it at year 2026 (20 years since the shut down of radio skc).
-The show aired until radio skc was closed down.
+The mixtape was never released but Don Trialeon said he will release in the year 2026 (20 years since the shutdown of radio skc).
+The show aired until radio SKC was closed down.